 Arts and culture play an important role in shaping community identity and civic pride, as well as providing economic opportunities for creative residents.
 Community members connect with art and one another when they attend and take part in music, dance, and theater performances, tour architectural sites and art exhibits, share works of literature, and engage and express themselves through electronic and digital media.
 Oconee County has a thriving creative sector that includes local writers, artisans, and musicians.
-The County has active arts groups in areas including drama, music, and folk arts such as quilting.
+The County has active arts groups in areas including drama, music, and folk arts such as guilting.

 The arts are easily integrated into strategies that improve the community livability.
 A recent report on the economic impact of the arts in South Carolina reveals that the arts cluster supports 115,000 jobs statewide, generates \$269 million in tax revenue, and contributes more than \$9.7 billion to the State's economy (South Carolina's Arts-Related Economic Cluster, 2018).
-SCPRT reports that more people visit locations for cultural and heritage activities than for festivals or outdoor recreation.